eveningkid/reacto/README.md

 The editor's logic lives inside `src/editor`.
 I tried to keep its structure as simple as possible but it will for sure evolve over time.
 The following sections describe which elements the editor requires to work.

 ### Managers
 Managers' goal is to abstract complex operations.
 You want to run a command and fetch its output?
 Use `ApplicationManager.environment.run` method.
 You need to send an os notification?
 Use `NotificationsManager.success` to do so.
 You need to ask something to the user?
 Call `PromptUserManager.ask`.
 Basically, a manager should simplify a process.
-It should provide only static methods that can therefore be accessed from anywhere without spending time instanciating it.
+It should provide only static methods that can therefore be accessed from anywhere without spending time instantiating it.

 ### Menus
 If you want to add any customised menu when clicking somewhere on the editor, create a new file inside `src/menus` extending `_base-menu.js` (please refer to `file-tree-entry-menu.js` to get a *meaningful* example).
 Then export it inside `src/menus/index.js` and import it whenever you need it.